ramzibou0735/aerial-autonomy-stack/README.md

   write RTL_ALT for quad INTEGER centimeters (warn that it will not lower if already higher) write Q_RTL_ALT for vtol INTEGER meters

-- 8p Add heading in ardupilot VTOL takeoff(use local position setpoint?)
+- Add heading in ardupilot VTOL takeoff ros2 service call /mavros/cmd/command mavros_msgs/srv/CommandLong "{command: 115, param1: 0.0, param2: 15.0, param3: -1.0, param4: 0.0}"

-- 9p Add heading in ardupilot VTOL landing (with loiter descent)
+- Add heading in ardupilot VTOL landing (with loiter descent)

-- 11p Implement ardupilot VTOL orbit
+- Implement ardupilot VTOL orbit

   # VTOL
   # Upload and start a WP mission (first waypoint (id 0) is dummy, 16 is wp, 17 is loiter unlimted, frame 3 is global with alt w.r.t. home)